MyraReeves/MyraReeves/README.md

 ### **<ins>Hobbies</ins>:**

 ⚔️  In addition to a love of animals and artistic endeavors, the hobby I am most passionate about is HEMA.
 I am a scholar level student in [The 1595.
 Club](https://www.the1595club.com/) historical fencing group, currently learning directly from the founder (Chris Chatfield) via Zoom but with occassional in-person learning from the Washington chapter inside of [Lonin League](https://www.lonin.org/) in Seattle.
-In 2023, I also joined the [Society for Creative Anachronism (SCA)](https://www.sca.org/new-to-the-sca/) and have been participating in weekly archery practice with a recurve bow.
-I am amongst the members hoping to expand the study of cut-and-thrust fencing within the SCA.
+In 2023, I also joined the [Society for Creative Anachronism (SCA)](https://www.sca.org/new-to-the-sca/) and have been participating in their weekly archery practice with a recurve bow.
+I am amongst the participants hoping to expand the study of cut-and-thrust fencing within the SCA.
 Lastly of note amongst my hobbies, I enjoy playing D&D with groups in Tacoma and Gig Harbor.

 <br>

 It is a pleasure to meet you!
 I hope you enjoy looking thru this portfolio of my coding journey!

-## 👩🏼‍💻
+## <font size="50">👩🏼‍💻</font>